amad00r/sisc-von-neumann/README.md

 writes more code, or not having instructions and data segregation) is by throwing an exception when it tries to fetch an instruction from an uninitialized position in memory.

+To determine that an UninitializedMemoryAccessError has happened because of reaching the end of the program, take a look at the state of the virtual machine: it should be FETCH.

 ### InputOutput